Rem598/Demographic-Data-Analysis-Project/README.md

 The findings provide valuable insights for strategic planning:

-* [cite_start]**Marketing Targeting:** A company selling family-oriented products could focus its marketing efforts on the **45-59 age group**, as this group has the highest percentage of respondents with children[cite: 257].
+* **Marketing Targeting:** A company selling family-oriented products could focus its marketing efforts on the **45-59 age group**, as this group has the highest percentage of respondents with children.
-* [cite_start]**Policy Making:** The lack of a significant relationship between region and homeownership suggests that housing policy initiatives aimed at increasing homeownership should be broad and not solely focused on specific geographical regions[cite: 258, 260].
+* **Policy Making:** The lack of a significant relationship between region and homeownership suggests that housing policy initiatives aimed at increasing homeownership should be broad and not solely focused on specific geographical regions.

 ---